w3f/polkadot-wiki-old/docs/polkadot/learn/consensus.md

 ### "Polite" GRANDPA

 Polite GRANDPA is an implementation method which allows for better network performance among nodes.
-It is mentioned here because it should be considered part of the specification and replicated by independent teams building clients. <!-- TODO: link -->
+It is mentioned here because it should be considered part of the specification and replicated by independent teams building clients.

 ### BABE: Block Production